hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 Creating the binary table

-👇 Inside `hbase shell`:
+On any node where the mapr-hbase package is installed, enter the command: "hbase shell" to enter the HBase shell interface.

+👇 Execute the following commands on the HBase shell interface:

 ```
 create '/testbinarytable1volume/notifications','attributes','metrics'
 ```

-Table name is <ins>/testbinarytable1volume/notifications</ins>. **attributes** and **metrics** are column families.
+In this example, the table name is <ins>/testbinarytable1volume/notifications</ins> and the "attributes" and "metrics" are column families.

-**Note**: In Ezmeral Data Fabric Database Binary Table, the table name is by default a path in the File System.
+**Note**: In HPE Ezmeral Data Fabric Database binary table, the table name is by default a path in the file system.
-You can change the style of the table name to be like in Apache HBase, refer to👉: [Mapping to HBase Table Namespaces](https://docs.datafabric.hpe.com/70/UpgradeGuide/.MappingTableNamespace-HBase-DBbinary_2.html).
+You can change the style of the table name to be like something that would be found in Apache HBase.
+Refer to 👉 [Mapping to HBase Table Namespaces](https://docs.datafabric.hpe.com/70/UpgradeGuide/.MappingTableNamespace-HBase-DBbinary_2.html) for details.

 ### Build and Run The MapReduce Application